^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Effective treatment of sepsis is possible only if the full surgical sanitation of the focus of infection and adequate antimicrobial therapy.
-Inadequate starting antimicrobial therapy is a risk factor for death in patients with sepsis.
-Maintenance of the patient's life, prevention and elimination of organ dysfunctions are possible only with the purposeful intensive therapy.
+Effective treatment of sepsis is possible only with full surgical sanitation of the infection site and adequate antimicrobial therapy.
+Inadequate initial antimicrobial therapy is a risk factor for death in patients with sepsis.
+Maintaining the patient's life, preventing and eliminating organ dysfunctions are possible only with targeted intensive care.

-Its main goal is the optimization of O 2 transport in conditions of its increased consumption, which is typical for severe sepsis and septic shock.
-This direction of treatment is realized through hemodynamic and respiratory support.
+Its main goal is to optimize O2 transport under conditions of its increased consumption, which is typical for severe sepsis and septic shock.
+This treatment is implemented through hemodynamic and respiratory support.

 Hemodynamic support